 Florida State University encourages University faculty and academic staff to undertake outside activities, subject to the conditions stated in this policy on outside activity, which will increase the employee’s professional reputation and service to the community.
 If an outside activity is undertaken, the faculty member or academic staff member must take reasonable precautions to ensure that the outside employer or other recipient of services understands that the faculty member is engaging in such outside activity as a private citizen and not as an employee, agent, or spokesperson of the University.
 A faculty member must not engage in any outside activity which the employee may reasonably conclude may create a conflict of interest or which may interfere with the full performance of the faculty member’s academic responsibilities in the classroom and in non-classroom administrative, research, and advising obligations.
-Each fall and, if possible, 30 days before beginning an outside activity, all faculty members must provide any new information about any outside activity on the Faculty Outside Activity form (FSU Form FOA 802) must be completed and approved by the chair/supervisor and dean/director/vice president.
+Each fall and, if possible, 30 days before beginning an outside activity, all faculty members must provide any new information about any outside activity on the Faculty Outside Activity form, which must be approved by the chair/supervisor and dean/director/vice president.

 It is not necessary for employees whose activities are in the nature of offering services, such as private consulting or expert witness appearances, on an intermittent or recurring basis to a variety of individual clients throughout the year, to submit separately for each occurrence.
 Instead, a single submission giving general information about the nature of the activity may be entered into CAMS at the beginning of the year.

-If the outside activity extends from one academic year through another, a new outside activity statement must be submitted for each additional academic year involved.
+If the outside activity extends from one academic year through another, a new report must be submitted for each additional academic year involved.